 Weekly quizzes will be posted to CANVAS after Friday's lecture, and must be submitted before 12:00 PM on the following Tuesday.
-Staying in a regular weekly habit of reviewing your notes for the quizzes will help reinforce your understanding of the course material.
+A regular weekly habit of reviewing your notes for the quizzes will help reinforce your understanding of the course material.

-- Quiz questions may include formats such as fill-in-the-blank, matching, building identification, multiple-choice, and short-answer. - Questions may require you to name a building or architect, or identify an approximate date, based on images of "Key Projects" identified in the lecture. - There are 11 quizzes.
-Each is worth 4 points towards your final grade.
-The lowest quiz will be dropped from tabulation, so quizzes are worth 40 points in total.
+- Quiz questions may include formats such as fill-in-the-blank, matching, building identification, multiple-choice, and short-answer.
+For "Key Projects" identified in the lecture, questions may require you to name a building or its architect, select an approximate date, or answer follow-up questions about key concepts and vocabulary. - o There are 11 quizzes.
+Each is worth 3 points towards your final grade.
+The lowest quiz will be dropped from tabulation, so quizzes are worth 30 points in total. - You must complete the quizzes individually, and refer only to your assigned readings and notes from class.
+Collaborating with other students, letting someone do your quizzes for you, or obtaining copies of past quizzes, will all be treated as cheating.

-- You must complete the quizzes individually, and refer only to your assigned readings and notes from class.
-Collaborating with other students, letting someone do your quizzes for you, or obtaining copies of past quizzes, will all be treated as cheating. - Referring to outside sources to prepare for the quizzes is not considered cheating, but please know that the course materials (readings and lectures) will give you all you need. - Be sure to review all answers before submitting your quizzes.
+- Referring to outside sources to prepare for the quizzes is not considered cheating, but please know that the course materials (readings and lectures) will give you all you need. - Be sure to review all answers before submitting your quizzes.
 Once you have submitted, you are responsible for your answers.